Dan-Boat/PyESD/docs/source/tutorials.rst

 choose informative predictors for each station.
 Additionally, we compare the performance of different selection methods against a baseline training model (RidgeCV) to identify sets of predictors with the highest predictive skill based on the chosen method.

 `Jupyter Notebook: Predictors selection methods example <https://nbviewer.org/github/Dan-Boat/PyESD/blob/main/examples/tutorials/Predictor_selection.ipynb>`_

 Including Large-Scale Teleconnection Indices🌏
 ----------------------------------------------

-One notable advantage of pyESD is its ability to incorporate atmospheric circulation indices, which play a role in explaining climate variability.
-We showcase how to include teleconnection indices as predictors to enhance the downscaling model's capabilities.

-For further details and practical implementation, refer to the complete documentation and examples provided by pyESD.
+One advantage of pyESD is the possibility of including atmospheric circulation indices that are useful in explaining the variability of the climate information of interest.
+Here, we demonstrate how to include some of these teleconnection indices as predictors in generating the downscaling model.
+Since the weather stations used are located in Germany, the predominant Northern Hemisphere teleconnection indices such as NAO, EA, and SCAN are added as predictors and then evaluated for their correlation with station precipitation.
+The models with or without large-scale atmospheric indices are evaluated to indicate the predictive skills of including these indices.
+These indices are constructed with empirical orthogonal functions using sea level pressure or atmospheric geopotential data.
+Details about their implementation can be found in the ``pyESD.teleconnection module``.

 `Jupyter Notebook: Using large-scale teleconnections as predictors example <>`_